 — Adidas X Ghosted.1 —

-This famous speed cleat from Adidas is very effective in goalkeeper position because of its barefoot touch on the ball and explosive take-off regardless of direction.
+This famous speed cleat from Adidas is very effective in the goalkeeper position because of its barefoot touch on the ball and explosive take-off regardless of direction.

 Notable features of Adidas X Ghosted.1:

 - A Fluroskin upper with a unique semi-translucent optic designed to hug your foot like a second skin and offer the closest possible touch on the ball.